codeoutin/ntpt_camunda_server/README.md

-# NTPT Server Component
+# NTPT Server Component (Prototype)
 This project is part of my Bachelor Thesis project NTPT.
-It's a Camunda Server, with sample BPMN & DMN Models and Java Microservices Classes to maintain Software Components.
-Its surrounded with Spring Boot.
+It's a Camunda Server based on Spring Boot (Java), with a demo BPMN & DMN Models and Java Microservices Classes to maintain Software Components (create git branches, databases, make API calls to the code quality tool, ...).
 You can run this Server standalone, but I recommended to use it together with the other parts of the NTPT project:
 * [NTPT Frontend](https://github.com/stegerpa/ntpt_frontend_react)
 * [NTPT Docker Containers](https://github.com/stegerpa/ntpt_docker_compose)